8.

 Point

-No.7's hip, but in this case, when landing, the skis are turned almost 90 degrees to kill speed and increase spray.
+No. 7 Hip, but in this case, when landing, the ski is turned almost 90 degrees to the side to kill speed and create spray.

 Riding tips